matn7/Google-Platform-Notes/flashcard/Microservices.md

 ### How does docker works on Mac & Windows OS?

 When you install Docker on a Linux OS, you receive the complete Docker Engine on your Linux host.
-However, if you opt for Docker Desktop for Max or Windows, only the Docker client is installed on your macOS or Windows host.
+However, if you opt for Docker Desktop for Mac or Windows, only the Docker client is installed on your macOS or Windows host.
 Behind the scenes, a lightweight virtual machine is configured with Linux, and the Docker server component is installed within that virtual machine.
-As a user, you experience will be very similar to using Docker on a Linux machine, with minimal noticeable differences.
+As a user, your experience will be very similar to using Docker on a Linux machine, with minimal noticeable differences.
 However, when you utilize the Docker CLI to execute commands, you are actually interacting with a Docker server running on a separate machine, which in this case is the Linux-based virtual machine.
 To confirm this configuration, you can start Docker and execute 'docker version' command.
 You will observe that the Docker